rafshawn/RTOS-Notes/11-Scheduling.md

 	- minimum = 1; larger values indicate poorer service.

 # Synchronization Granularities
-The different levels at which snchronization can occur in a system
+The different levels at which synchronization can occur in a system
-- **Independet parallelism**: No explicit synchronization time sharing
+- **Independent parallelism**: No explicit synchronization time sharing
 - **Coarse-grained**: Involves concurrent processes and message passing in a distributed system
 - **Medium-grained**: Includes multitasking within an application thread scheduling
 - **Fine-grained**: Involves parallelism in single instruction stream instruction reordering (i.e., with instruction reordering)